liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npmresolver-api/00-using-npmresolver-api-intro.markdown

 +$$$

-**Note:** The `NPMResolver` reference is tied directly to the OSGi bundle's `package.json` file, and can therefore only be used to retrieve npm module/package information provided by the OSGi bundle's `package.json`.
-You can't use the `NPMResolver` to retrieve npm package information for another OSGi bundle.
+**Note:** Because the `NPMResolver` reference is tied directly to the OSGi bundle's `package.json` file, it can only be used to retrieve npm module/package information from that file.
+You can't use the `NPMResolver` to retrieve npm package information for other OSGi bundles.

 $$$

-Now that the `NPMResolver` is added to your portlet, you can use it to retrieve your OSGi bundle's npm package and module information.
-This section of tutorials shows how to use the `NPMResolver` APIs in your npm-based portlet projects.
+Now that the `NPMResolver` is added to your portlet, see the following tutorials in this section for instructions on retreiving your OSGi bundle's npm package and module information.